aws-samples/amazon-dynamodb-labs/content/hands-on-labs/rdbms-migration/migration-chapter03.en.md

   mysql -u DbMasterUsername -pDbMasterPassword
   ```
    ![Final Deployment Architecture](/images/migration14.jpg)
-10. Congratulations! you are now connected to a self-managed MySQL source database on EC2.
-In next steps we will explore database and tables hosting IMDb datasets
+10. Congratulations!
+You are now connected to a self-managed MySQL source database on EC2.
+In next steps, we will explore database and tables hosting IMDb datasets
   ```bash
   use imdb;
   ```